oslo-pm/oslo-pm.github.io/_posts/2021-11-17-november-meetup-yearly-meeting-task-kensho.md

 Chris will be discussing the background for the Task::Kensho recommendations, including what an update in 2022 would look like.
 After the 40-minute presentation, we'll have a Q&A!

+<br>We're organizing this as a physical meetup, with streaming and online participation.
+Details around location, our Yearly activity report (Årsberetning), Accounting report (Regnskap), budget and any proposed changes to the bylaws will be sent to <a href="https://mail.pm.org/mailman/listinfo/oslo">our announcement mailing list</a>, and posted on <a href="https://oslo.pm">our main website</a>.

-<br>ca 19:00-19:30 We go out for beer and maybe some food.
+<br>Around 19:00-19:30, we go out for beer and maybe some food.

 {% include maps.html %}